aiidateam/aiida-cp2k/README.md

   - Use the `--dry` option to preview the release change.
   - The release tag (e.g. a/b/rc) is determined from the last release.
-    Use the `--tag` option to switch the release tag.
+    Use the `--tag` option to override the release tag.

 ## License